Brightspace, Teams, Zoom…here’s a place to help you get started

 - If you have never really done any online classwork before…YOU CAN DO IT!!

-If your instructor is shifting to Brightspace for instruction
+If your instructor is using Brightspace for instruction

 Brightspace is the learning management system used at Pellissippi State.